SwedbankPay/developer.swedbankpay.com/gift-cards/security.md

 ## HMAC

+A Hash-based Message Authentication Code ([HMAC][hmac]) is used to verify the data integrity and authenticity of the HTTP requests made towards our API.

-The API also requires HMAC authentication to be present in a request.
+An HMAC header therefore needs  to be present in every request.
 In this client the HMAC value is automatically calculated by [HmacSignatureBuilder.java][hmac-signature-builder] and added to all outgoing requests in [ExternalRequestInterceptor.java][external-request-interceptor]